Skarpur27/Asset-Management-Project/README.md

 ### Part 2: Tracking Indicator Evolution

-**Temporal Analysis**: This section allows for the visualization of the evolution of various indicators over defined sub-periods, with the option to include graphical visualizations for each period.
+**Temporal Analysis**: This section enables the separation of index performances by period and also facilitates the calculation of their rolling beta.
+It allows users to visualize the evolution of various indicators over defined sub-periods, enhancing analysis with the option to include graphical visualizations for each distinct period.
+This feature provides a deeper insight into the behavior of each index over time, offering valuable data for more informed decision-making.

 ### Part 3: Strategy Backtesting